crablab/dissertation/reports/outline_report/report.md

     g) Administrators to be able to view browser fingerprinting data
         1. Ability to see when a fingerprint is used across multiple students
         2. Ability to see fingerprint consistency per student
-    h) Arbitrary data export for all previous views
+    h) Arbitrary data export as CSV for all previous views
+        1. This in particular concerns a format the College can process - student ID against a boolean attendance value for each class in a CSV.

 # Constraints

 ## Design constraints

-1.1) The website will be hosted on a Python Flask application backed by a MySQL database 1.2) The frontend will be based on the Bootstrap framework 1.3) The wireless device will be a Bluetooth Low Energy device compatible with the Bluetooth 4.1 specification
+1) The website will be hosted on a Python Flask application backed by a MySQL database
+2) The frontend will be based on the Bootstrap framework
+3) The wireless device will be a Bluetooth Low Energy device compatible with the Bluetooth 4.1 specification
-    1.3.1) This is currently planned to be a HM-10; further details are available in other reports 1.3.2) The processing capability will be provided by a Raspberry Pi 1.3.2) The provisioning of the device will be carried out by copying a file to the SD card of the device
+    a) This is currently planned to be a HM-10; further details are available in other reports
+    b) The processing capability will be provided by a Raspberry Pi
+    c) The provisioning of the device will be carried out by copying a file to the SD card of the device

 # UML Sequence Diagram